 Aracely Muñoz, Director

-Prior to joining the Center, Aracely served as Vice President for Strategic Development for the Minority Corporate Counsel Association where she successfully led the development and implementation all of its external programs and research focusing on corporate diversity and inclusion issues and best practices in the legal profession.
-Prior to MCCA, Aracely served as associate general counsel and large law programs director for the Association of Corporate Counsel.
+Prior to joining the Center, Aracely served as vice president for strategic development for the Minority Corporate Counsel Association (MCCA) where she successfully led the development and implementation of all external programs and research focusing on corporate diversity and inclusion and best practices in the legal profession.
+Prior to MCCA, Aracely served as associate general counsel and large law programs director for the Association of Corporate Counsel (ACC).
 While at ACC she conducted a wide range of compliance and ethics education programs for corporate legal departments and promoted member engagement.
-Before joining ACC, Aracely served as the director of the American Bar Association’s Commission on Hispanic Legal Rights and Responsibilities, where she led the establishment of the commission and its seminal report and policy recommendations.
-She simultaneously held the role of the director of the ABA’s Commission on Racial and Ethnic Diversity, where she oversaw its external programming and reporting on diversity in association leadership and its entities.
-Earlier in her career, Aracely served as an assistant corporation counsel of the labor division for the City of Chicago Department of Law.

 She has also served as the director of the American Bar Association’s (ABA) Commission on Hispanic Legal Rights and Responsibilities, where she led the establishment of the Commission and its seminal report and policy recommendations.
 She simultaneously held the role of the ABA’s director of the Commission on Racial and Ethnic Diversity.

 Aracely started her legal career as an assistant corporation counsel for the City of Chicago’s Department of Law, and a civil litigation attorney with the Legal Assistance Foundation of Metropolitan Chicago.